McMadRedDad/WaterAnalyzer/protocol.md

 Accept: image/png
 Protocol-Version: `this protocol's version`
 Request-ID: `id`
-Width: `width`
-Height: `height`

-Values for "id" parameter and for "Width" and "Height" headers are taken from the server's response to the respective "calc_preview" request.
+Value for "id" parameter is taken from the server's response to the respective "calc_preview" request.
 The "sb" parameter stands for "scalebar" and defines whether a scalebar should be generated for the preview.
 It can be either '0' (no scalebar) or '1' (generate scalebar).

 The response follows: